Children of Military Couples and Military Single Parents

 What happens to children of single-parent military members, or the children of dual-couple military members when they are deployed?

-Need Assistance from Close Relatives / Friends - Military members who are single parents or both parents married may need to ask family and friends to be guardians / dual custody of their children if both parents are deployed at the same time.
+Military members who are single parents and dual-military couples may need to ask family and friends to be guardians or take on dual custody of their children if both parents are deployed at the same time.

-About 8 percent of all military members are single parents -- 11 percent for the Army, 8 percent for the Navy, 5 percent for the Air Force, and 5 percent for the Marine Corps.
+About 8% of all military members are single parents -- 11% for the Army, 8% for the Navy, 5% for the Air Force, and 5% for the Marine Corps.
 Additionally, there are about 84,000 military-married-to-military couples.
 About 36,000 of those couples have children.

 Rules Enforced After Gulf War One